-Acorn Cottage's location makes it a great base for touring the Lake District, for all sorts of adventure activities (water, land or fell based) or for just relaxing and taking in the quiet beauty of the area.
+Acorn Cottage's location makes it a great base for touring the Lake District, for all sorts of adventure activities or for just relaxing and taking in the quiet beauty of the area.
 Pond dipping at the local tarn is a firm favourite with younger guests and for the grown ups there are the excellent ,and numerous, local pubs all serving amazing food and local ales.

 We welcome well behaved pets and are 4star plus standard.
 Long weekends and short breaks may be available out of season.
 Please feel free to enquire.

 |Nearest travel links||Nearest railway: Windermere|

 |General||TV, CD player, Telephone, Satellite TV, Wi-Fi available|

 |Rooms||3 bedrooms, 2 bathrooms of which 1 Family bathrooms and 1 Shower rooms|